Hephaestois/Thesis_HRemmen_2025/scripts/PDE_model/process.md

 Today I am going to rewrite the PDE model into matrix form.
 More of a 'write' instead of 'rewrite', as I am going to start from scratch.
 Today (saturday) I want to implement the 'basic' logic elements (so constant A and D), tomorrow I want to implement the non-constant vector field.
 Monday is for finishing up shit left to do.
 First I will get the diffusion working, then the advection.
 This is to verify the basic results using a pure diffusion equation first, which is simpler to check.
 Here goes then ._.

 End of day: I have implemented the diffusion successfully.
 I have skipped the diagonal terms for now, but they might go unused anyway, so why bother.
 The advection seems to work somewhat, but when I turn the arguments negative, I see weird stuff in the wrong direction.
 This is proabbly some flaw in my logic which I'm going to fix tomorrow / later tonight

+# 11 May

+Today, its time to get advection working.
+It (seems to) work, but only when the coefficients in A are positive.
+When negative, the advection still goes in the positive direction, and starts to checkerboard really hard.

+The first fix I want to do, is to make the constant advection working.
+To do this, I am going to use a first-order upwind scheme.